The streaks. The dust. The stains. If there’s anything that

 and use the right boat cleaning

-products for your specific needs, you’ll find that you can enjoy
+for your specific needs, you’ll find that you can enjoy

 clear, clean boat windows that last a lot longer than you anticipated.